robertorcosta/azure-docs.pt-br/articles/iot-central/core/howto-manage-iot-central-from-powershell.md

 ---
 title: Gerenciar o IoT Central do Azure PowerShell | Microsoft Docs
-description: Este artigo descreve como criar e gerenciar seus aplicativos de IoT Central do Azure PowerShell.
+description: This article describes how to create and manage your IoT Central applications from Azure PowerShell.
 services: iot-central
 ms.service: iot-central
 author: dominicbetts